 - Why have a shadow banking tax?

-In order to address this risk, the Minneapolis Plan proposes a tax on the borrowings of shadow banks such as hedge funds, mutual funds and finance companies of at least 1.2 percent, or 120 basis points, for those certified as not systemically important by the Treasury Secretary.
+In order to address this risk, the Minneapolis Plan proposes a tax on the borrowings of shadow banks such as hedge funds, mutual funds, and finance companies of 1.2 percent, or 120 basis points, for those certified as not systemically important by the Treasury Secretary.
 We calculate that this charge is roughly equivalent to having a 23.5 percent minimum capital requirement for shadow banks.
-The tax will be 2.2 percent for those the Treasury refuses to certify as not systemically important.
-We apply these taxes to large shadow banks with assets greater than $50 billion as measured by assets on balance sheet, off balance sheet or under management.
+The tax will be 2.2 percent for those the Treasury Secretary refuses to certify as not systemically important.
+We apply these taxes to large shadow banks with assets greater than $50 billion as measured by assets on balance sheet, off balance sheet, or under management.
 The tax will apply to firms’ nonequity funding—anything other than high-quality common equity.
 This tax will ensure that all financial firms, including nonbanks, take into account the potential for excessive borrowing to lead to negative spillovers to the rest of the economy and should discourage activity to move from banks to large shadow banks as a result of increased capital requirements.

 If risk moves from the largest banks to many small shadow banks, each independently making its own investment decisions, it is very likely that systemic risk will have been reduced.
-Hence, we only apply our new tax to large shadow banks, those with more than $50 billion in assets, to avoid creating new systemic risks.
+Hence, we apply our new tax only to large shadow banks, those with more than $50 billion in assets, to avoid creating new systemic risks.
 If large shadow banks do not use leverage to fund their investments, they will not be subject to the new tax.

 - Funding corporations